aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

      ```
      auth_key = sha3-256(pubkey_A | 0x00)
      ```
      where `|` denotes concatenation.
 The `0x00` is the 1-byte single-signature scheme identifier.
-The first 16 bytes of `auth_key` is the "authentication key prefix".
 3. Use this initial authentication key as the permanent account address.

 ## Multisigner authentication